 There are many ways you can help children and their families get the care they need.

+There is no cure for microcephaly, since there is no way to enlarge the brain and head.
+Instead, the treatment focuses on managing symptoms and any related conditions.
 Every child with microcephaly is different, so the type of support will be guided by his or her symptoms and severity of disease.
-In general, children with microcephaly can benefit from:

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”